FuzailAhmadKhan/Comparative-Analysis-of-Machine-Learning-Models-for-Online-Harassment-Detection/README.md

 # Comparative Study of Sentiment Analysis Classifiers for Detecting Online Harassment

-_A Machine Learning and NLP based comparative analysis of traditional classifiers for detecting hateful, offensive and neutral text in social media._
+_A Machine Learning based comparative analysis of traditional classifiers for detecting hateful, offensive and neutral text in social media._

 ---